Carmanah Walbran Provincial Park

 Cathedral grove (MacMillan Provincial Park)

-The Island’s most famous big tree park is conveniently located right off of Highway 4 just east of Port Alberni.
-Cathedral Gove in MacMillan Provincial Park could actually be considered two groves.
+The Island’s most famous big tree park is conveniently located right off Highway 4 just east of Port Alberni.
+Cathedral Grove in MacMillan Provincial Park could actually be considered two groves.
 To the north, the park protects a beautiful stand of stout western red cedars.
 At one point, the boardwalk that traverses the area elevates and offers a fantastic perspective into these ancient trees.
-To the south, lay a grove of super tall Douglas firs that the park is known for.
+To the south lies a grove of super tall Douglas firs for which the park is known.
 At more than 800 years old, these titans are stunningly large.
-A few plaques scattered throughout the grove mention the devastating 1997 New Years windstorm that felled hundreds of big trees.
+A few plaques scattered throughout the grove mention the devastating 1997 New Year's windstorm that felled hundreds of big trees.
 Though the storm changed the park forever, the remaining trees are beautiful nonetheless.